joshuareagan/doc-drafts/Hoon-Ch1.md

 [65 76]
 ```

+For those who prefer to think in terms of binary numbers, there is another (equivalent) way to understand of noun addressing.
+As before, the root of the binary tree (i.e., the whole noun) is at address `1`.
+For the node of a tree at any address `b`, where `b` is a binary number, you get the address of the head by concatenating a `0` to the end of `b`; and to get the tail, concatenate a `1` to the end.
+For example, the head of the node at binary address `111` is at `1110`, and the tail is at `1111`.

 ### Exercise 1.1.2

 Without using the dojo, evaluate the following expressions.
 (Answers are at the bottom of the page.)